VLety/fastApiProject/README.md

 > Never add configuration files to the repository!
 This is due to potential security issues and problems with updates delivery.

 > [!IMPORTANT]
-> There are many approaches to avoid this problem, and we will use the initial creation of configuration files from the project templates.
+> There are many approaches to avoid config problem - we will use the initial creation of configuration files from the project templates.

 #### Clone a project from a GitHub repository
 ```
 git clone https://VLety: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@github.com/VLety/fastApiProject.git
 ```

-### Create a virtual environment for the project and install the required dependencies
-#### Let's go to our project catalog
+Let's go to our project catalog
 ```
 cd /home/ubuntu/fastApiProject/
 ```